 I am being served ads for things I searched for over a month ago, ads for things I would never be interested in like Huggies, generic ads for Verizon, and ads for the same thing that the article or search result is about.
 No AI is necessary for any of these results.

 If we take Google and Facebook out of the discussion for a moment, forecasters have a long history of exaggerating their forecast accuracy.
 When a forecaster has poor accuracy, one of the first things they do is try to hide this by changing the forecast error measurement.
 My experience consulting in companies for several decades is that most do not know their forecast error and have a poor understanding of forecasting error measurement.
 Many groups eliminate measurement once the measurement undermines their claims that they are effective at forecasting.
 Forecast accuracy has a very strong hierarchical element to it.
 That is people high in the hierarchy will hold those lower in the hierarchy accountable for forecast accuracy, but the higher your status in a company, the less your forecast accuracy matters.

 This applies to outside of companies as well.
 Firms like Gartner, Forrester, Deloitte, and McKinsey specialize in making promotional, financially biased, but ultimately inaccurate forecasts.
 However, they are not held accountable for forecast inaccuracy, because once you have a high enough status, your forecast accuracy is immaterial to the continuation of your status.
 Humans have a general pattern of preferring to not do their own thinking, but to “save energy” by simply agreeing with whatever considered the status quo and this is whatever the powerful and prestigious entities say is true, not what is in fact true.

-Google and Facebook are now two of the most prestigious companies in the world, and they too at a point where their forecasts and what they say about their internal capabilities are rarely questioned.
+Google and Facebook are now two of the most prestigious companies globally, and they, too at a point where their forecasts and what they say about their internal capabilities are rarely questioned.